Credit: Alarmy

 • How will freedom of thought and specific aspects of it–e.g., mental privacy, mental integrity, mental autonomy, cognitive liberty–be affected by the widespread use of BCIs and neurotechnologies?

-• What might be the individual ramifications of these technologies technologies?
+• What might be the ramifications of these technologies for individuals?

 • What might be the social ramifications of such technologies?